AvisPraeda/CoDN/README.md

 At each level new commands are added, and the objectives become more complex.
 This way, more possibilities are offered to modify the behaviour of the cell while fundamentals aspects of programming are taught.

+The application hosted at the following link can be played in both English and Spanish: https://pisco.itch.io/codn

 ## Español
 CoDN es un juego de puzles en el que se debe programar el código genético de una célula para que realice las siguientes funciones vitales: